INREBIC® (fedratinib) logo

 Low blood cell counts

-Your healthcare provider may give you certain medicines to help treat your nausea, vomiting, and diarrhea.
-Call your healthcare provider or get emergency medical help right away if you have nausea, vomiting, or diarrhea that does not get better with treatment.
+Your healthcare provider may give you certain medicines to help treat your diarrhea, nausea, and vomiting.
+Call your healthcare provider or get emergency medical help right away if you have diarrhea, nausea, or vomiting that does not get better with treatment.

 Liver problems